Fellowship FAQs

 • I have only been active with AORN at the local level.
 Am I eligible?

-• Is there a limit on how many can apply each year?
+• Is there a limit on how many individuals may apply each year?

 • I hold a fellowship in another organization, am I automatically recognized as a FAORN?

-No. Individuals who are fellows in other organizations must apply through the application process.
+No. Individuals who hold fellowship status in other organizations must still complete the FAORN application and review process.

-• Are there categories of members who cannot apply?
+• Are there any AORN members who cannot apply?

-• What is the role of the sponsor?
+• What is the role of the FAORN sponsor?

-• Where do I find the list of potential sponsors?
+• Where do I find the list of potential FAORN sponsors?
 How can I contact them?

-Please visit the Sponsor webpage for a list of potential sponsors and their contact information.
+Please visit the Sponsors webpage for a list of potential FAORN sponsors and their contact information.

-• I do not know the potential sponsors personally, what do I do?
+• I do not know the potential sponsors personally; what should I do?

 • How many applicants can be sponsored by the same person?

-• Is there a character limit for the letters?
+• Is there a word limit for the letters?

 • Do the sponsors know we will be reaching out to them for their recommendations?

 Yes.
-All sponsors have confirmed their willingness to participate.
+All individuals listed as sponsors have confirmed their willingness to be contacted regarding potential sponsorship opportunities.

-• I don't report to the nursing department.
+• I don't report through a nursing department.
 Is it acceptable to have a physician or hospital administrator write this letter?

 Yes.
-Because of the variety of settings in which perioperative nurses practice, the facility/leader recommendation letter should be written by a nurse leader or other leader who is familiar with your work and can attest to the impact of that work on perioperative nursing and AORN.
-The individual does not need to be your direct supervisor.
+Because perioperative nurses practice in a variety of settings, the Professional Sponsor Letter may be written by a nurse leader, physician, administrator, or other professional leader who is familiar with the applicant's work and can attest to the impact of that work on perioperative nursing and/or AORN.
+The individual does not need to be the applicant's direct supervisor.

 • I do not work in a health care facility and there is no nursing leader.
 Who should write this letter?

-The letter should be written by an individual who is in a position to validate your contributions to perioperative nursing.
-Such an individual has general familiarity with perioperative practice, your work, and relationship to AORN's mission, vision, and values.
+The letter should be written by an individual who is familiar with your professional contributions to perioperative nursing and can validate the impact of your work.
+The individual should understand your role, contributions, and alignment with the AORN mission, vision, and values.
 The individual does not need to be your direct supervisor.

 • I am retired, who should write this letter?